almeidasilvaf/quarto_theme/README.md

 > How do I change the font color of the presentation's title?

 Go to `styles.scss` and change the color in *.reveal h1*.

+> What do slides look like?

+You can see an example [here](https://almeidasilvaf.github.io/quarto_theme/slide_template.html#/title-slide).